-Please remember to report all suspected or confirmed cases of babesiosis, anaplasmosis, ehrlichiosis, RMSF, and Lyme disease within 5 days to PDPH by telephone at (215) 685-6748 or fax at (215) 238-6947.
+Please report all confirmed, probable, and suspect cases of babesiosis, anaplasmosis, ehrlichiosis, RMSF, and Lyme disease through routine electronic laboratory reporting, fax at (215) 238-6947, or telephone at (215) 685-6748.
 For uninsured and underinsured patients, free Lyme disease testing is available through the Pennsylvania Department of Health's Bureau of Laboratories.
-For tickborne disease testing inquiries and suspected emerging tickborne infections, call PDPH at (215) 685-6741.
+For tickborne disease testing inquiries and suspected emerging tickborne infections, call PDPH at (215) 685-6741 during business hours.